hannahakonen/physio-cybersecurity/README.md

 The domain environment including Windows server 2022 and Windows 10 workstations is simulated in VMware with virtual machines and the vulnerabilities are scanned with a Kali Linux machine.
 The company has introduction and appointment web pages (see repository physio-web-pages).
 The company processes customers' health data, which requires understanding and guidance on laws related to cybersecurity.

-The report (physio-cybersecurity) and the appendices (1-10) are written in Finnish and can be found in the doc folder.
+The project report (physio-cybersecurity) and the appendices (1-10) are written in Finnish and can be found in the doc folder.
 The summary in English can be found below.

 ## Using Cyber Threat Management and Protection Measures